damien-meere/full_stack_milestone/README.md

 ![Product Review](documentation/SiteImages/product_review.jpg)

-This information is appended to the specific product's detail page, and is used to inform the other customers and promote purchases.
+This information is appended to the specific product's detail page and is used to inform the other customers and promote purchases.
 More information on this feature is contained within the [Current Features](#Current-Features) section.

 ### Admin & Product Management
 ####    Add products
 The site admin needs to be able to easily add new products to the store's catalogue.
 This user story is fulfilled through two mechanisms.
-Firstly, when we create the Product Model, as discussed in the upcoming [Product](#Product) section, the Django platform enables us to interact with the model through the Adminstration portal.
-However, registered suerusers also have the capability of adding products though the site frontend.
+Firstly, when we create the Product Model, as discussed in the upcoming [Product](#Product) section, the Django platform enables us to interact with the model through the Administration portal.
+However, registered superusers also have the capability of adding products though the site frontend.
 For Superusers, within the navbar, When the user selects 'My Account', they are presented with the option of 'Product Management'.
 This leads to an empty form, that contains all the requisite fields to create a new product object (Name, Description, has Sizes, Price, Stock Level, Image etc.).

 ####    Edit/update existing products
 Just as important as adding new products is the capability of editing/updating products details.
 Over the lifetime of a products numerous details may be required to change.
-For example, the price of a product is regularly up for alteration, and in the case of significant proce drops, the category may need to be changed to 'Clearance'.
+For example, the price of a product is regularly up for alteration, and in the case of significant price drops, the category may need to be changed to 'Clearance'.
 Again, this user story can be fulfilled via the back-end admin interface, or through the product 'Edit' link, visible to all designated superusers while navigating the site.

 ####    Delete products